Chrome is far and away the most popular browser in the world, with roughly 90 percent of the web's traffic flowing through it.

 How to restrict a website on Chrome with Screen Time

-Your Mac has a wonderful Screen Time setting available in System Preferences, which can help you control your device usage, as well as block certain websites you don’t want to visit yourself or want to restrict for your kids.
+Your Mac has a wonderful Screen Time setting available in System Settings, which can help you control your device usage, as well as block certain websites you don’t want to visit yourself or want to restrict for your kids.
 Here’s how to block sites with Screen Time:

-- Turn on Privacy Restrictions
+- Turn on Content & Privacy

 Ban sites in Incognito Mode

-Private browsing, known to many as Incognito Mode, have been popular for many years — majorly because it leaves no traces of your browsing activity.
+Private browsing, known to many as Incognito Mode, has been popular for many years — majorly because it leaves no traces of your browsing activity.
 This is a great way to prevent certain ads and websites from targeting you on the web.
 If that’s your goal, great!

 Safari was the first big browser to introduce Incognito.
 You can enable it through Safari menu > File > New Private Window.
 Similarly, enable Incognito Mode in Chrome: Chrome menu > File > New Incognito Window.